 Contributed by Jeff Dorsett, MSHS and Dr. Damian Rodriguez, DHSc, MS

-Experimental research suggests that linalool supports healthy immune function and response*.3,4 Put a few drops of Cilantro oil in a Veggie Cap or try adding Basil oil to your favorite Italian dishes to support the proper function of your immune system.*
+- Put a few drops of Cilantro oil in a Veggie Cap or try adding Basil oil to your favorite Italian dishes to support a healthy circulatory system.*

 doTERRA Science blog articles are based on a variety of scientific sources.
 Many of the referenced studies are preliminary and further research is needed to gain greater understanding of the findings.
 Some articles offer multiple views on general health topics and are not the official position of doTERRA.
 Consult your healthcare provider before making changes to diet or exercise.